Serra (footballer)

-José Carvalho Gonçalves, known as Serra (born 9 December 1961) is a former Portuguese football player.
+José Carvalho Gonçalves, known as Serra (born 9 December 1961) is a Portuguese former professional footballer who played as a midfielder.

 He played 12 seasons and 260 games in the Primeira Liga, mostly with Braga.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Braga on 31 May 1981 as a starter in a 1–1 draw against Boavista.
+Serra made his professional debut in the Primeira Liga for Braga on 31 May 1981 as a starter in a 1–1 draw against Boavista.